Advanced White Water Safety Provider

 What the Role Entails

-As an Advanced White Water Safety Provider you will play a key role in the development of independent paddlers.
+As an Advanced White Water Safety Tutor you will play a key role in the development of independent paddlers.

 You will work with your learners to: